Last week, I had a close encounter with wildlife. It was kind of terrifying to me, in hindsight.

 There are some animals I like to respect from a distance.
 I don’t need to get up close and personal.

 Scary, Close Encounter Last Week

 I don’t ordinarily have encounters with wildlife given my close proximity to the city.
 Critters like squirrels, raccoons and rabbits are a natural part of a neighborhood.
 Once in a blue moon, I might spot a deer while driving.
 A few times in November, I’ve seen a turkey or two wandering around on random streets.

 Beyond that, it’s quite uncommon to have interaction with other types of wildlife.
-There are the occasional news reports of black bears venturing to people’s backyards, or coyotes sightings, but those tend to be in more rural areas.
+There are the occasional news reports of black bears venturing to people’s backyards, or coyotes sightings, but those tend to happen in more rural areas.

-So I was really surprised when it happened.
+So, I was really surprised when it happened.